 Participants can be as creative as they like with their projects, but the WHO has suggested areas where help is most needed.
 Here's a list from the event's homepage:

-Health: Address and scale a range of health initiatives, including preventative/hygiene behaviors (especially for at-risk countries and populations), supporting frontline health workers, scaling telemedicine, contact tracing/containment strategies, treatment and diagnosis development.
+Health: Address and scale a range of health initiatives, including preventive/hygiene behaviors (especially for at-risk countries and populations), supporting frontline health workers, scaling telemedicine, contact tracing/containment strategies, and treatment and diagnosis development.

 Vulnerable Populations: The set of problems facing the elderly and the immuno-compromised, such as access to meals and groceries, and supporting those who are losing jobs and income.

 Businesses: The set of problems that businesses are facing to stay afloat, collaborate effectively, and move parts of their business online.

 Community: Promoting connection to friends, family, and neighbors to combat social isolation and the digitizing of public services for local governments.